ajeetraina/dhi-sample-demos/grist/guide/guide.md

 docker exec -it <container-id> sh
 ```

-Alternatively, you can use `docker debug` which provides additional debugging tools in an ephemeral layer.
+Alternatively, you can use [Docker Debug](https://docs.docker.com/reference/cli/docker/debug/) which provides additional debugging tools in an ephemeral layer.
 Docker Debug is the recommended method for debugging these containers, as it provides a shell, common debugging tools, and lets you install other tools in an ephemeral, writable layer that only exists during the debugging session.

 ### Permissions